creemama/run-non-root/README.md

   -d, --debug              Output debug information; using --quiet does not
                            silence debug output.
   -f, --gname GROUP_NAME   The group name to use when executing the command;
-                           the default is nonrootgroup; this option is ignored if we are already running as a non-root user; when specified, this option overrides the
+                           the default is nonroot; this option is ignored if we are already running as a non-root user; when specified, this option overrides the
                            RUN_NON_ROOT_GROUP_NAME environment variable.
   -g, --gid GROUP_ID       The group ID to use when executing the command;